OctaviaProject/octaviaproject.github.io/_posts/2018-7-31-Summer-Update-Two.md

 author: Bridget
 image: http://octaviaproject.github.io/assets/img/photos/3dmodels.jpg
 ---
-We're more than halfway through Summer 2018 at the Octavia Project, and it's been flying by!
+We're more than halfway through Summer 2018, and it's been flying by!
 These last few weeks have been full of coding, world-building, and art--and we're excited to share it all with you now.

 <!--more-->